janetjoywilson/janetjoywilson.github.io/_posts/2016-09-30-the-crucible-of-canlit.md

 ## what will a [WOTS](http://thewordonthestreet.ca/toronto/) audience want to hear about?

 We got together for a drink the night before as suggested by the amazing Loribeth Gregg,[WOTS](http://thewordonthestreet.ca/toronto/) Programming Assistant.
-Over a glass of pinot noir at [The Walton](http://thewalton607.com/), a friendly neighbourhood cocktail bar (with the world's most beautiful patio) on College Street we got to know each other and discovered how unique the three magazines were.
+Over a glass of pinot noir at [The Walton](http://thewalton607.com/), a friendly neighbourhood cocktail bar with the world's most adorable patio on College Street we got to know each other.

 ![patio Picture]({{ site.url }}/images/blog/patio.jpg)

-The patio inspired the following points to cover:
+The patio inspired the following questions:

-- share the past, present & future
+- share the past, present & future of each journal
 - where do you as editors find the stories & poems that populate your journals?
 - do unsolicited stories & poems get published?
 - Brick & CNQ are both extremely small teams, is that your biggest struggle?